 Is registration for the final test needed from B2.1 level and onwards?
 Yes, registration is needed.

 Success in the exam.
 The examination tests the four skills: reading, writing, listening and speaking.
 To pass the exam candidates need to achieve a minimum of 60% in grammar and a minimum average of 60% in the four skills tested.

 When does the end-of-semester exam take place?
 The final exam schedule is published in iCorsi.
-Normally it takes place in week 12 or 13 of the running semester.
-This is a two hours test divided in 4 abilities, and includes a short listening comprehension, grammar exercises, a written production, a reading comprehension.
+The written in-person exam normally takes place in week 12 or 13 of the running semester.
+This is a two hours test divided into 3 abilities, and includes a short listening comprehension, grammar exercises, a writing task and a reading comprehension.
 The in-person oral examination normally takes place in week 13 or 14 of the running semester.
 This is a 1 hour test.

 Do I have to take all the abilities of the written final test?
 Yes, it is imperative to take all the parts of the written final test to get the certificate of attendance and the ECTS points.